 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

-This datapoint tells you the percent of long-term patients who suffer from pressure ulcers.
-Many experts believe that pressure ulcers are a great indicator of the quality of nursing care a facility provides.
+This figure tells you the percentage of long-term care residents which developed new or worsened pressure ulcers.
+We find that pressure ulcers are a great measure of the quality of nursing care a facility provides.